neheller/kits21/examples/nnUNet_baseline/README.md

 A documentation on how to run nnUNet on a new dataset is given [here](https://github.com/MIC-DKFZ/nnUNet#how-to-run-nnu-net-on-a-new-dataset).
-To simplify a number of the steps for the participants of KiTS 2021 Challenge, here we present a number of steps one needs to perform to train nnUNet baseline model specifically on KiTS 2021 dataset:
+To simplify a number of the steps for the participants of KiTS 2021 Challenge, here we highlight the steps one needs to perform to train nnUNet baseline model specifically on KiTS 2021 dataset:

 ### nnUNet setup